BeardedBry/custom/article1/readme.md

 ## Taking it further.
 What are some ways this could done more efficiently or extended for more use cases?
 Could the algorithm for checking boxes be made more efficient?
-Could you store the values at the same time as grabbing all the inputs?
+Could you store the values at the same time as mapping all the input values?